Westbury College Gatehouse: History

 The Gatehouse originally formed part of Westbury College, a residence for the dean and canons of Holy Trinity Church.
 The college building was fortified with towers, turrets and battlements surrounding a quadrangle, onto which the gatehouse opened.
 The college itself had been founded earlier, but these buildings were erected between 1459 and 1469 by John Carpenter, Bishop of Worcester and Westbury.
 William Canynge, the notable Bristol merchant and politician, may have contributed to their construction.
 He trained for the priesthood in Westbury from 1467 and was made dean in 1469.

-In 1544, after the Dissolution of the Monasteries, the college became a private dwelling.
+In 1544, after the Dissolution of the monasteries, the college became a private dwelling.
 In 1643 during the English Civil War it was burnt by Prince Rupert's forces, to prevent its use by Parliamentarian troops.
 By 1771, a Georgian house had been built alongside the gatehouse.
 Now, the only other surviving parts of the original college are two round towers and the retaining wall alongside the River Trym.
 These can be seen from College Road and Trym Road.

 Current use

 Westbury College Gatehouse is a Grade I listed building.
-The College Gatehouse was acquired in 1907 by the National Trust, and is currently on a 100 year lease to Holy Trinity Church.
+The College Gatehouse was acquired in 1907 by the National Trust, and is currently on a 100-year lease to Holy Trinity Church.
 It is managed by the church as a local meeting place, and is regularly used by the church youth groups, as well as the local Air Cadets 2442 Squadron and the local school Westbury Primary's After School Club.

-Tours of the building can be arranged via the National Trust office at Leigh Woods in Bristol.
+Westbury College Gatehouse is let to tenants and is not currently open to the public as a visitor property, therefore, it does not feature on the National Trust web pages.